 Tension between the suburban transit providers and the Met Council was evident in interviews we had with staff and in meetings and correspondence between the Met Council and suburban providers.
-Recent newspaper articles and reports in other local media have also demonstrated distrust and frustration between these groups.
-In this section we discuss in more detail the tension between the Council's oversight role and the suburban transit providers' desire for autonomy.
+Recent newspaper articles and reports in other local media have also demonstrated distrust and frustration between the Council's oversight role and the suburban transit providers' desire for autonomy.

 We first discuss the inefficiencies created by having multiple bus providers in the region.
 We then describe the difficulties of coordinating among so many providers and the tension related to the Met Council's regional transit procedures.
 The section concludes with a discussion of the funding challenges in the region.